sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/12_Working_with_NoSQL_and_MongoDB/195_Storing_associated_User_in_Product.md

 ## Need to store associated models
 Created Sunday 7 May 2023 at 10:01 am

 Products are created by admin, who are a User too.
-Consequently, we expect to access products created by a user (given user document), and access the user with a given product document.
+Consequently, we expect to access products created by a user (given user document), and also access the user when given product document.

 This should be thought through clearly, since storing whole objects may result in inconsistencies.
 Example situation - we saved the whole user object in each product, but after some time, the user changed their username, and therefore all user data in their products are now stale.
 This is a con, but it also has the advantage that the product as well as the associated user data can be fetched in *one call*.
 **Alternatively**, if we just store the user's id in each product, we'd need an extra call (`User.findBy(prod.userId)`) if we wish to know user data associated with a product.